Fusseldieb/sms_powerview_docker/README.md

 By default, it listens on port `8080` and `/dev/ttyUSB0`.
 Feel free to re-route it via the `docker-compose.yml` file though.

 ### Which devices are compatible?
 I'm not sure, but most likely most of their lineup should.
-I'm using a "Nobreak Power Sinus II".
+I'm using a "SMS Power Sinus II".

 ### Why don't you use `nut` instead?
 I've tried, but unfortunately, no driver is compatible with my particular model.
 It could be reverse-engineered from PowerView, but I hadn't time for that.